top of page

 Cara was imported from the UK as a puppy.
 She was bred by a gamekeeper and her sire and dam are both worked as pick up dogs.
 Her sire is Athollridge Gael.
 Gael is the mainstay of Kirsty’s picking up team and she has described him as an ‘honest dog’.
 Very good game finder, keen, solid and totally reliable.
 A kind dog who knows his job and is easy to live with.
 Her dam is Heasleydrive Golden Pixie.
 Cara's breeder described Pixie as a good steady dog he can rely on.

-He goes back to Windbreakers Mighty Mo on his maternal side and many Quartermoon dogs on his sire side which are known for longevity and hunting ability.
+He goes back to Windbreakers Mighty Mo on his maternal side and many Quartermoon dogs on his paternal side which are known for longevity and hunting ability.
+Chance's dam, Khaley, was the youngest dog to run at the Master Nationals when she was 2 years old.

 He is clear on DNA.
 OFA Good hips, Normal elbows, normal heart, normal eyes.